-Airborne salinity (S0-S3)
+- Airborne salinity (S0-S3)

 Unfortunately, both the environmental and corrosion rate methods require measurements to be taken over a year to obtain representative average values.
-In most situations this will not be possible or practical at the design stage, so in the absence of a scientific approach, a judgement needs to be made.
+In many situations this will not be possible or practical at the design stage, so in the absence of a scientific approach, a judgement needs to be made.
 Fortunately, EN ISO 12944-2 provides a relationship between classifications C1-C5 and descriptions of typical environments that may be used in the absence of measured data.

 Classification by environment

 The relationship between corrosion category and typical environments presented in EN ISO 12944-2 is reproduced below.
 It is a good starting point and in many cases is used by designers without further corroboration.

 |Corrosion category||Typical environment|